China's ban on scrap imports a boon to US recycling plants

 He had a parking lot filled with stockpiled paper a year ago after China closed its doors, but eventually found buyers in India, Korea and Indonesia.

-Keith Ristau, CEO of Far West Recycling in Portland, Oregon, said most of the recyclable plastic his company collects used to go to China.
+Keith Ristau, CEO of Far West Recycling in Portland, Ore., said most of the recyclable plastic his company collects used to go to China.
 Now most goes to processors in Canada or California.

 To meet their standards, Far West invested in better equipment and more workers at its material recovery facility to reduce contamination.

-In Sarepta, Louisiana, IntegriCo Composites is turning bales of hard-to-recycle mixed plastics into railroad ties.
+In Sarepta, La., IntegriCo Composites is turning bales of hard-to-recycle mixed plastics into railroad ties.
 It expanded operations in 2017 with funding from New York-based Closed Loop Partners.

 “As investors in domestic recycling and circular economy infrastructure in the U.S., we see what China has decided to do as very positive,” said Closed Loop founder Ron Gonen.